thealice/community-food-map-backend/notes.md

 ## TO DO
--[] remove extra actions (or files) created by generator -[] Food Source route should be nested under location -[] Food source form should be nested under location form?
+-[] remove extra actions (or files) created by generator -[] Should Food Source route should be nested under location?
+-[] Should Food source form be nested under location form?
 -[] Should Location be nested under Region as well?
+-[] Add zipcode to location
+-[] get rid of region for now?